New York State Income Tax and Other Taxes

 The state has some of the highest tax rates in the nation

 The State of New York imposes all three major taxes: It has an income tax, a sales tax, and property taxes.
-The state consistently tops lists for having the rates for these taxes in the nation, and it also imposes an estate tax.
+The state's tax rates consistently rank among the nation's highest, and it also imposes an estate tax.

 New York State Income Tax

-New York State income tax rates range from 4% to 8.82% as of 2019, depending on a taxpayer's income.
-The lowest rate applies to the first $8,499 of taxable income for single filers, and it increases incrementally from there.
+New York State income tax rates range from 4% to 8.82% for the 2019 tax year, depending on a taxpayer's income.
+The lowest rate applies to the first $8,500 of taxable income for single filers, and it increases incrementally from there.
 The highest rate of 8.82% is applicable to incomes exceeding $1,077,550 for single taxpayers.

 Government pensions and pensions from certain government authorities are exempt from income tax in New York.